 Untouched from the outside, the Aztec civilization thrived in per-Columbian Central America.
-Rich in astronomical knowledge, cultural and religious heritage, it built mighty pyramids and sacrificed many souls to appease the glorious gods in the skies.
+Rich in astronomical knowledge, and cultural and religious heritage, it built mighty pyramids and sacrificed many souls to appease the glorious gods in the skies.

 This is the setting the creators of Teotihuacan: City of Gods chose for their game.
-Each player controls a group of dice (your workers), moving them around the board, performing actions.
+Each player controls a group of dice (your workers), moving them around the board, and performing actions.
 Your workers will become more powerful over time, and with the elegant game flow, the three ages will go by smoothly.

 There are many things to do: research new technologies, advance on the temple tracks, and build houses.
-Or even contribute building blocks to the mighty Pyramid of the Sun, located in the centre of the board, and watch it grow in 3D.
+Or even contribute building blocks to the mighty Pyramid of the Sun, located in the center of the board, and watch it grow in 3D.

 Teotihuacan is a complex game with a lot of moving parts, but when you get a hang of it, its depth will start to reveal, introducing a great worker placement game with a unique theme.